RaulPPelaez/MeanSquareDisplacement/README.md

 ### Raul P. Pelaez 2019.
 Fast Mean Square Displacement

   This code computes the MSD of a list of trajectories in spunto format using the FFT in O(N) time.
+It can be compiled/run with or without GPU support.

 ##  COMPILE: